beingsie/30-nites-of-code-wiki/README.md

 3. **Fork and Branch**: Fork the repository and create a new branch for your contribution.

 ### Contribution Ideas
+- **`Challenge Overview`**:
-- **Challenge Overview**: Write an overview of a challenge you participated in, including the goal, technologies used, and your personal reflection.
+    - Write an overview of a project you created for this challenge, including what the goal was, the technologies you used, and your personal thoughts and reflections on the experience.

+- **`Project Showcase`**:
-- **Project Showcase**: Add a section showcasing your project with a brief description, technologies used, and a link to the repository or demo.
+    - Add your projects to the showcase!
+Include a brief description of the project, list the technologies that were utilized, and share a link to the project's repository or a demo.

+- **`Tutorials/Guides`**:
-- **Tutorials/Guides**: Share a tutorial or guide based on something unique you learned or built during the challenge.
+    - Share your knowledge by writing a tutorial or guide.
+This could be based on something unique you learned during the challenge or a cool feature you implemented in a project.

+- **`Resource Compilation`**:
-- **Resource Compilation**: Contribute a list of resources that were invaluable to your challenge experience.
+    - Contribute a list of resources that were helpful during your challenge journey.
+This could include tutorial websites, documentation, code snippets, learning platforms, and more.

+- **`Challenge Experience`**:
+    - Share your overall experience of the challenge, tell us what you learned, the hurdles you overcame and how participating in the #30NitesOfCode challenge had an impact on your coding skills.

+- **`Feature Implementation`**:
+    - Add a feature to a challenge project and document your process.
+This can give others insight into your problem-solving process and can highlight the practical application of a specific technology or technique.

 ---